Spinal stenosis and arthritis of the spine — how these conditions are related

 A bone spur itself does not hurt or result in symptoms.
 However, a bone spur can continue to grow and cause the constriction that leads to spinal stenosis.
 As this occurs, a nerve in the spinal canal may be impacted by the bone spur and cause radiating pain and other symptoms.

-Symptoms of spinal stenosis include pain, numbness, tingling, and weakness that radiates along the course of the impinged nerve.
-Collectively, these symptoms are known as a radiculopathy.
-Spinal arthritis of all causes creates localized symptoms in the area of its inflammation.
-These include:
+Symptoms of spinal stenosis include pain, numbness, tingling and weakness that radiates along the course of the pinched nerve.
+Spinal arthritis creates localized symptoms in the area of its inflammation.
+These symptoms include: